-A large and successful literature studies matching markets assuming complete information.
+A large and successful literature studies matching markets with complete information.
 It assumes individuals know not only their own preferences over possible allocations, but also all others' preferences.
-This assumption is often made for tractability.
-It is reasonable for some applications.
-For instance, in large school choice systems, historical data of admission patterns might be persistent and therefore predictable.
+This assumption is often made for tractability and is reasonable for some applications.
+In large school choice systems, for example, historical data on admission patterns might be persistent and therefore predictable.
 Nevertheless, there are numerous applications in which incomplete information regarding others' preferences, at times even one's own, might be present.
 Newly-minted doctors seeking a residency in a specific specialty may not be privy to the idiosyncratic preferences of both their peers and the hospitals they interview with.
-Similarly, fresh academic Ph.D.'s may not be fully informed of other applicants' preferences, or of universities' particular research and teaching needs.
-Outside of the labor market, potential adoptive parents are unlikely to know the preferences over child characteristics of other potential adoptive parents seeking children, or of the birth mothers relinquishing them.
+Similarly, fresh academic Ph.D.'s may not be fully informed of other applicants' preferences or of universities' particular research and teaching needs.
+Outside the labor market, potential adoptive parents are unlikely to know the preferences over child characteristics of other potential adoptive parents seeking children, or of the birth mothers relinquishing them.
 In marriage markets, an entire consulting industry builds on the premise that individuals frequently misread others' preferences, even after lengthy interactions.
-While incomplete information is prevalent across these applications, there is an astounding paucity of empirical data to elucidate its impacts.
+While incomplete information is prevalent across these applications, there is a paucity of empirical data to elucidate its impacts.

-In this paper, we report results from an array of lab experiments in which participants match through decentralized interactions as in the examples above.
-Our treatments vary the initial information available to market participants about others' preferences.
+We report results from an array of lab experiments in which participants match through decentralized interactions, as in the examples above.
+Our treatments vary the surplus structure and the initial information available to market participants about others' preferences.
 We illustrate the substantial effect limited information has on outcomes and the regularities it produces.